Join Here | Log In

 Aflatoxins are commonly found in peanut products and sometimes in milk from cows fed with contaminated grain.
 Aflatoxin B1 is also found in cottonseed oil.[ref]
 Aflatoxicosis is the medical term for acute aflatoxin exposure that leads to liver damage, jaundice, and, in severe cases, death.[ref]
 Chronic dietary exposure to aflatoxins is one cause of liver cancer.[ref]

 Aspergillosis is a lung infection caused by Aspergillus infections in the lung.
 This mainly occurs in immunocompromised people or people with chronic lung conditions.[ref][ref]
-Aspergillus infection in the lungs or respiratory tract secrete aflatoxins.
+Aspergillus infection in the lungs or respiratory tract secretes aflatoxins.
 These aflatoxins then impair the airway cilia from functioning correctly, leading to reduced mucosal clearance.[ref]

 4) Trichothecene mycotoxins encompass about 100 subtypes of metabolites from Fusarium species.
 Trichothecenes can contaminate corn, wheat, barley, oats, rice, rye, vegetables, and other crops.
 They are a common cause of poisoning in animals eating contaminated feed.
 Trichothecenes are easily absorbed and then distributed throughout the animal’s tissues.
 Human exposure comes from consuming meat, milk, and eggs from animals fed contaminated grains.[ref]

 Consumption of trichothecene-contaminated foods can cause gastrointestinal issues.
-This mycotoxin affects actively dividing cells, such as in the intestinal or oral mucosa, and causes cell death.[ref]
+This mycotoxin affects actively dividing cells, such as those in the intestinal or oral mucosa, and causes cell death.[ref]

-5) Fumonisins are metabolites produced by Fusarium fungal species that can grow on peanuts, corn, and grapes.
-Certain fumonisin subtypes are linked to an increased risk of esophageal cancer, and in general, fumonisins are considered a WHO class 2B carcinogen.[ref][ref]
+5) Fumonisins are metabolites produced by Fusarium and Aspergillus fungal species that are frequently found on peanuts, corn, and grapes.
+In addition, fumonisins have been found on sorghum, white bean, barley, soybean, rice, black tea, and even medicinal herbs.
+Fumonisins are one of the most common mycotoxins in food products, with the World Health Organization estimating that 50% of corn products are contaminated worldwide.
+A survey of 29 US beer brands found that 86% had fumonisin contamination.
+Certain fumonisin subtypes are linked to an increased risk of esophageal cancer, and in general, fumonisins are considered a class 2B carcinogen.[ref][ref][ref]

 6) Ergot alkaloids are compounds created by Claviceps species, which are fungal pathogens that attack grasses such as rye.
 Ergot poisoning has been known for centuries.
 It was described as a “slow nervous fever” that occurred in the summer after a wet winter in the Middle Ages and was called St. Anthony’s fire.
 The symptoms recorded throughout history include convulsions, sores, hallucinations or mania, headaches, nausea, gangrene, and burning extremities.[ref]
 Modern grain processing methods eliminate ergot as a problem in human food sources, but it can still affect animals that graze on grasses or contaminated grains.[ref]
 The neuroactive components in the ergot alkaloids are similar to precursor molecules for LSD.
 Interestingly, a couple of Parkinson’s drugs are derived from ergot.